 This is why it’s often personal for the debt collectors, and it explains why they may be calling you incessantly and really badgering you to pay your bills.

 2. You Are Protected by the Fair Debt Collection Practices Act

 However, whether they are eager to get big commission checks or not, collectors are not allowed to harass you.
 As a consumer, you are protected by the FDCPA.
-This is a collection of laws that outlines what bill collectors are not allowed to do.
+This is a collection of laws that outline what bill collectors are not allowed to do.
 The laws cover everything from where collectors can call you, to whom they can speak to about your debts, to your right not to be harassed.

 3. You Can Report Harassment

 If a debt collector is harassing you, consider reporting them to the Consumer Financial Protection Bureau.
 This is a national agency that helps to protect your rights.
 You may want to take notes on what happened so that you can file a detailed report.
 On top of that, you may also want to contact the attorney general in your state.

 To register a complaint with the attorney general in Indiana, go the official state website, select File a Complaint from the menu on the left side of the page, and then select Consumer Complaint.
 At this point, a short form will come up.
 You simply need to fill in the requested details along with some contact information.